 Based upon and subject to the foregoing, we are of the opinion that upon issuance, the Shares will be validly issued and fully paid and nonassessable.

-For the purposes of this opinion, we are assuming that the appropriate certificates are duly filed and recorded in every jurisdiction in which such filing and recordation is required in accordance with the laws of such jurisdictions.
 We express no opinion herein as to any laws other than the General Corporation Law of the State of Delaware.

 Respectfully submitted,

 /s/ Sichenzia Ross Ference LLP Sichenzia Ross Ference LLP